Estate and Gift Taxes

 - Estate Administration Expenses: You may deduct any amount paid for administration of the estate and also the amount of any losses incurred by the estate during its administration.
 This includes such costs as attorney fees, appraisal fees, physical storage and maintenance costs, interest expenses incurred after death, etc.

-What is the Generation Skipping Transfer Tax (GST Tax)
+Generation Skipping Transfer Tax (GST Tax or GSTT)

 GST Tax Amount by Year

 The GSTT exemptions and tax rates are the same as the estate data in the table above.
 They amounts may be adjusted on a yearly basis.

 Get to know your finances, taxes, and more before deciding on when to make a gift, how much to give to your grandson, and how to prepare for any estate taxes.
 This way, you will avoid many surprises and will have a better understanding on how transferring finances affects your taxes.